-- Office Hours: Office hours will be conducted in person and/or by Teams: See the table above.
-If you cannot make it to office hours please contact your instructor in class or by email to set up a time to meet. - Other Info: All email correspondence with your instructor must be sent to the email address above from your utdallas.edu account.
+- Office Hours: Office hours will be conducted in person.
+See the table above for instructors' office hours.
+If you cannot make it to office hours please contact your instructor in class or by email to set up a time to meet. - TA Info: Graduate Teaching Assistant and Undergraduate Learning Assistant Contact Info and Office Hours. - Other Info: All email correspondence with your instructor or TA must be sent to the email address above from your utdallas.edu account.